barebaric/traefik-swarm/README.md

 If you don't want or need any of these services, just remove them from docker-compose.yml.
 With all these services combined, I believe you are well set-up for deploying your app stack.

+# Getting started

+I actually recommend that you fork this repository, as it allows you to

+- Manage all input parameters (environment variables mentioned below) in Github Secrets
+- Use Github's Actions to deploy whenever you make any change.
+(This repository includes an auto-deployment workflow, see [deploy.yml](.github/workflows/deploy.yml)

+If you don't want to do that, you can also just download the docker-compose.yml file and deal with setting variables yourself.

 # Partition your storage as follows

 Partitions: